wgmyers/repoco/INSTALL.md

 Use `config/example/example.com.yml` as a template for your own sites.

-FIXME: Currently, we can only edit .md files in the root directory of the git repo.
+Currently, Repoco can only edit .md files in _either_ the root directory of the git repo, or in a subdirectory of root.
+If it is a subdirectory, you need to set `path` in your YAML file.
+If not, you can leave that out.

-This is a bug and I am fixing it.
+__This is a bug and I am fixing it.__

 Next, same thing with `.secrets.example` - obviously the DB user and test DB user should be the same as in last step.